Badminton player in action

 High-End Gyms

-Chains like Celebrity Fitness or Anytime Fitness are present in all shopping malls.
+Chains such as Celebrity Fitness and Anytime Fitness are found in every shopping mall.

 Residential Complexes

-Most condos offer swimming pools and gyms included in the fees.
+Most condos include a swimming pool and a gym in their maintenance fees.

 Golf course